Bryce McGowens

-Bryce Alexander McGowens (born November 8, 2002) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+Bryce Alexander McGowens (born November 8, 2002) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA), on a two-way contract with the Birmingham Squadron of the NBA G League.
 He played college basketball for the Nebraska Cornhuskers.

 High school career

 McGowens played basketball for Wren High School in Piedmont, South Carolina.
-As a sophomore, he averaged 26.3 points, 3.8 rebounds and three assists per game, and was named Region 1-4A Player of the Year.
+As a sophomore, he averaged 26.3 points, 3.8 rebounds, and three assists per game, and was named Region 1-4A Player of the Year.
 He led his team to a Class 4A Upper State runner-up finish.
-In his junior season, McGowens scored a school-record 65 points in a second round win at the Class 4A playoffs.
+In his junior season, McGowens scored a school-record 65 points in a second-round win at the Class 4A playoffs.
 He averaged 25.3 points, 6.4 rebounds, and 3.1 assists per game as a junior, leading his team to the Class 4A Upper State championship game and repeating as Region 1-4A Player of the Year.
 For his senior season, McGowens moved to Legacy Early College in Greenville, South Carolina.
 As a senior, he averaged 21.6 points, 4.7 rebounds, and 3.1 assists per game, earning South Carolina Gatorade Player of the Year honors.
 He was selected to the Jordan Brand Classic roster.